hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 it to automatically function as the classifier we want!

 While this does sound rather amazing, it's also very hand-wavy.
-Let's make things more concrete by taking a look at one of the simplest learning image classifiers: A [*Softmax classifier* with a *cross-entropy* loss][cs231n-softmax-classifier] function.
+Let's start to make things more concrete by taking a look at one of the simplest learning image classifiers: A [*Softmax classifier* with a *cross-entropy* loss][cs231n-softmax-classifier] function.

 ### A first learning image classifier